A. General - below

 C. Java programs - next page

-Good places to start are Genamics SoftwareSeek and BioExchange and eBioinfogen.
-For general software see Winsite.
+A good places to start is Genamics SoftwareSeek.
 The following sites are arranged in the order that I discovered them.
 At some point they will be clustered by poreference:

 B. Plasmid graphic packages